1970–71 KNVB Cup: Second round

 The matches of the second round were played on November 8, 1970.
 The following clubs received a bye: Fortuna Sittard, FC Twente, Holland Sport, HFC Haarlem, Sparta Rotterdam and SC Drenthe.

 Round of 16

 The matches of the round of 16 were played on March 14, 1971.

 Quarter finals

 The quarter finals were played on April 7 and 8 1971.

 Semi-finals

 The semi-finals were played on April 21 and 22 1971.

 Final

-The final was played on May 5, 1971.
-The replay was played on May 20, 1971.
+Replay

-Sparta would participate in the Cup Winners' Cup, since Ajax finished second in the Eredivisie, already qualifying for the European Cup.
+Sparta contested in the Cup Winners' Cup, since Ajax finished second in the Eredivisie, already qualified for the European Cup.